JaseBird/my-odin-projects/README.md

 #
 🥈 **Foundations**

+> [!NOTE]
+> I created seperate repositories for the foundation projects as I learned to use github, I have since moved them all into this mono-repository but lost the original commit history.
+When viewing the commits for these projects ignore the date/time stamps.
+The full stack project commit history will be valid.

 | Project | Topic(s) | Repository | Preview | Rating |
 | --- | --- | --- | --- | --- |
 | **Recipe Site** | Command Lin Basics, Git Basics, Basic HTML | | | |